DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     return self.history
 ```

-The only thing new here is the line that assigns `init_val` to `prob_win` in the beginning of the method.
-We can then execute the following to get results and visualization:
+The only thing new here is the line that assigns `init_val` to `prob_win` at the start.
+We can execute the following to get results and visualization:

 ```python
 oiv = BayesianAB(N_bandits)
 print(f'The true win rates: {oiv.prob_true}')